cdsittampalam/documentation/docs/Fund Administration.md

 View Fund One
 -------------

-1. From the Holdings page, click the FundOne menu item.
+1. From the Holdings page, click the Fund One menu item.
 2. To view summary details, observe the [Summary info](#summary) section.
 3. To see Membership & Permissions information, click the [Membership & Permissions](#membership--permissions) tab.
 4. To see custody policy information, click the [Custody] (#custody) tab.